Franco Fontana

-Franco Fontana (born 9 December 1933) is an Italian photographer.
-He is best known for his abstract color landscapes.
+Franco Fontana (9 December 1933 – 29 August 2026) was an Italian photographer.
+He was best known for his abstract colour landscapes.

-Biography
+Early life and career

-Franco Fontana was born in 1933 in Modena.
+Franco Fontana was born in Modena on 9 December 1933.
 He started taking photographs in the 1950s when he was working as a decorator in a furniture showroom.
-In 1961 he joined a local amateur club in Modena.
+In 1961, he joined a local amateur club in Modena.
 The experience would be a turning point in his career, and Fontana went on to have his first solo exhibition in 1965 at the Società Fotografica Subalpina, Turin and at the Galleria della Sala di Cultura in Modena in 1968.
-Since then he has participated in more than 400 group and solo exhibitions.
+Subsequently, he participated in more than 400 group and solo exhibitions.

-Fontana has photographed for advertising campaigns for brands such as Fiat, Volkswagen, Ferrovie dello Stato Italiane, Snam, Sony, Volvo, Versace, Canon, Kodak, Robe di Kappa, Swissair, and has been a magazine photographer for publications including Time, Life, Vogue (USA and France), Venerdì di Repubblica, Panorama, and with the Frankfurter Allgemeine Zeitung and The New York Times.

-Fontana's first book, Skyline, was published in 1978 in France by Contrejour and in Italy by Punto e Virgola with a text by Helmut Gernsheim.
+His first book, Skyline, was published in 1978 in France by Contrejour and in Italy by Punto e Virgola with a text by Helmut Gernsheim.

-Fontana is the art director of the Toscana Fotofestival.
+Fontana was the art director of the Toscana Fotofestival.

-He has received numerous awards, such as the 1989 Tokyo Photographer Society of Japan - The 150 Years of Photography - Photographer Award.

 Style and critical reception

-Fontana is especially interested in the interplay of colors.
+Fontana was especially interested in the interplay of colours.
 His early innovations in color photography in the 1960s were stylistically disruptive.
 According to art critic Giuliana Scimé, Fontana "destroyed all the structures, practices, and technical choices within the Italian tradition."

-Fontana uses 35mm cameras, and as noted by Iwan Zahar, deploys distant viewpoints with telephoto lenses to flatten contours in a landscape of crops and fields into bands of intense, saturated colour.
+Fontana used a 35mm cameras, and as noted by Iwan Zahar, deployed distant viewpoints with telephoto lenses to flatten contours in a landscape of crops and fields into bands of intense, saturated colour.
 This is an effect that Franco Lefèvre has described as 'dialectical landscapism'.
-Of his use of colour in his 2019 retrospective exhibition Sintesi ('Synthesis') at Fondazione Modena Arti Visive, curator Diana Baldon has observed;
+Of his use of colour in his 2019 retrospective exhibition Sintesi ('Synthesis') at Fondazione Modena Arti Visive, curator Diana Baldon observed;

 “His bold geometric compositions are characterised by shimmering colours, level perspectives and a geometric-formalist and minimal language...By adopting this approach during the 1960s, Fontana injected a new vitality into the field of creative colour photography for then multicolour was not in fashion in art photography...The way Fontana shoots, dematerialises the objects photographed, which loose three-dimensionality and realism to become part of an abstract drawing”.

-Aside from the rural landscape Fontana has applied his graphic sensibility to other subjects: city architecture, portraiture, fashion, still-life and the nude.
+Aside from the rural landscape, Fontana applied his graphic sensibility to other subjects: city architecture, portraiture, fashion, still-life, and the nude.

 Fontana's photographs have also been used as album cover art for records produced by the ECM Records jazz label.

+Death

+Fontana died on 29 August 2026, at the age of 92.